inducer/relate/doc/misc.rst

 License
 =======

-CourseFlow is licensed to you under the MIT/X Consortium license:
+RELATE is licensed to you under the MIT/X Consortium license:

 Copyright (c) 2014 Andreas Klöckner and Contributors.